decretist/Gratian/papers/working/main.md

 to include enclitics substituting for conjunctions.
-Every word in the samples with a -_que_ ending that is actually an enclitic, and not just part of the word, have been mapped to the word plus the pseudo-conjunction "xque".[^schinke]
+Every word in the samples with a -_que_ ending that is actually an enclitic, and not just part of the word, have been mapped to the word plus the pseudo-conjunction "xque".[^10]

-[^schinke]: In the case statements, 1st-, and 2nd-recension _dicta_
+[^10]: In the case statements, 1st-, and 2nd-recension _dicta_ from
-from Gratian's _Decretum_, there are 747 occurrences of 79 unique words ending in -_que_.
+Gratian's _Decretum_, there are 747 occurrences of 79 unique words ending in -_que_.
 (This does not count 423 occurrences of the word '_que_' itself.)
 Of those, 498 are occurrences of 19 unique words from Schinke's 54-word pass list, while 249 occurrences of 60 unique words are not.
 It is from these 249 words that, according to Schinke, the -_que_ ending should be detached as an enclitic.

     However, the 249 words include 72 occurrences of 17 unique words ending with the adverbial enclitics -_cumque_ or -_cunque_,